-Interlocking Inspections are performed daily to verify the proper condition of ATC wayside Interlocking equipment and associated track equipment.
+Interlocking Inspections are performed weekly to verify the proper condition of ATC wayside Interlocking equipment and associated track equipment.

-Rail stations are inspected by the station manager in accordance with Metrorail Station Standard Operations Procedure # 1.
+Rail stations are inspected by the station manager and QAAW in accordance with Metrorail Station Standard Operations Procedure # 1.
 Deficiencies are reported to OCC and MOC and entered in the Maintenance Log.